wisungyo/simplify-website/.github/pull_request_template.md

 - Please include a summary of the changes and which issues are fixed with relevant motivation and context.
 Ensure anyone opening the document will form a clear understanding of the MR’s context and intent from reading this paragraph(s).

 - List any dependencies that are required for this change.
-If any, please include MR that needs to be merged prior to this Merge Request
+If any, please include MR that needs to be merged prior to this Merge Request.

 - This is necessary when we want to merge to master.
-Otherwise it’s optional
+Otherwise it’s optional.

 ## **Type**